This is a session looking at music

 This is a pop quiz where you get a load of short clips of songs and then put them into a mix and play it back.

 Give out sheets of paper and pen and work in teams to guess both the artist and song title (point for each).
 Winners get prize.
-Playback then swap sheets to mark other’s papers.
+Play the pop quiz back then swap sheets to mark other’s papers.
 Can play back again and shout out answers or just shout out.

-To do a bits and pieces quiz, go to the radio 1 playlist or Spotify / iTunes etc, listen to the audio samples and record the brief snippets and then mesh them into a grouping of say 7 songs.
-If you have a Mac, you can download Audio Hijack or other recording software like http://applian.com.
-Alternatively, buy a latest music compilation CD and click through the tracks manually.
+To do a bits and pieces quiz, go to the Radio 1 playlist or Spotify / iTunes etc, listen to the audio samples and record the brief snippets and then mesh them into a grouping of say 7 songs.
+Or use YouTube or playlists already online!

 What instruments were there in the Bible?
 Answers on whiteboard.